IntelRealSense/librealsense/wrappers/python/examples/readme.md

 8. [Realsense over Ethernet](./ethernet_client_server/README.md) - This example shows how to stream depth data from RealSense depth cameras over ethernet.
 9. [D400 self-calibration demo](./depth_auto_calibration_example.py) - Provides a reference implementation for D400 Self-Calibration Routines flow.
 The scripts performs On-Chip Calibration, followed by Focal-Length calibration and finally, the Tare Calibration sub-routines.
 Follow the [White Paper Link](https://dev.intelrealsense.com/docs/self-calibration-for-depth-cameras) for in-depth description of the provided calibration methods.
 10. [Numpy To Pyrealsense Frame](./numpy_to_pyrealsense_frame.py) - Example of how to convert a numpy array to a pyrealsense frame using a software device.
-11. [Stream alignment using SW device](./align-with-software-device.py) - Demonstrates how to align depth and RGB images using a software device.
+11. [Stream Alignment using SW device](./align-with-software-device.py) - Demonstrate a way of aligment depth and rgb using software device.
 ## Pointcloud Visualization

 1. [OpenCV software renderer](https://github.com/IntelRealSense/librealsense/blob/development/wrappers/python/examples/opencv_pointcloud_viewer.py)